sepiphy/php-codesniffer/README.md

+## About

-# Checking PHP coding convention by CodeSniffer
+Checking PHP coding convention by CodeSniffer

 ## Requirements